 Work harder on yourself than you do on your job ~ Jim Rohn

 This does not mean that you not give 100% to your work, it just means to focus 100% on yourself first – the value then that you bring to your job or business or family increases hundred–fold.
 The more you work on yourself, the better things get in every sphere of your life.
 I have tried and tested these results on me and many others in my extended teams this year meeting with great success.
-So how do we incorporate this philosophy of working on ourselves in the daily rat-race?
+So how do you incorporate this philosophy of working harder on yourself in the daily rat-race?

 Here are five pointers to help you achieve this:

 Pointer #1: Self Examination – Sorry but as I said it all starts with the Self.
 This is not about looking in the mirror and asserting that everything is great.
 As someone wise said : The biggest room in the world is the room for improvement.
 Focus very specifically on what things you need to improve on – is it your self-confidence, your ability to plan and be organized, your writing or speaking skills?
 Identify the areas and drill down further to the HOW.
 We are lucky to have amazing resources available on the internet on any topic that you could think of and many support groups to egg you on to achievement.
 Try http://www.marcandangel.com/ – a personal favorite.
 Tap these sources well.